React Hooks

 .first(callback),

-[dataStore, productId] // Re-run when store or productId changes
+[productId] // Re-run when productId changes

 );